smnorris/bcfishobs/README.md

     -  as long as an observation is associated with the correct waterbody, it is not important to exactly locate it on the stream network within the waterbody
 - for observations on streams, the location of an observation should generally take priority over a match via the xref lookup because many points have been manually snapped to the 20k stream lines - the lookup is best used to prioritize instances of multiple matches within 100m and allow for confidence in making matches between 100 and 500m

+### Matching logic, obstacles

+Currently, obstacles are simply matched to the closest FWA stream.

 ## Requirements